 7 Benefits of Spirulina: The Blue-Green Algae Superfood Supplement

 While kelp and seaweed may be the first types that come to mind, spirulina is a non-seaweed, single-cell algae that also falls into this category.
 Spirulina is a type of bacteria called cyanobacterium, which is often referred to as blue-green algae, and it is a bona fide superfood.
 These algae contain antioxidants, vitamins, minerals, and other nutrients and have been used as a food supplement for years.

 Here's what you need to know about spirulina, its benefits, and how to use it.

 The benefits of spirulina.

-Spirulina was originally classified as a plant but has since been reclassified as bacteria.
-There are a number of spirulina species, but three are the most studied as nutritional supplements and possible therapeutic remedies: Spirulina platensis (Arthrospira platensis), Spirulina maxima (Arthrospira maxima), and Spirulina fusiformis (Arthrospira fusiformis).
+Spirulina was originally classified as a plant but has since been reclassified1 as bacteria.
+There are a number of spirulina species, but three are the most studied2 as nutritional supplements and possible therapeutic remedies: Spirulina platensis (Arthrospira platensis), Spirulina maxima (Arthrospira maxima), and Spirulina fusiformis (Arthrospira fusiformis).

 1. It's packed with vitamins and minerals.